Foreign relations of Cambodia

-The Cambodian government has diplomatic relations with most countries, including the United States, the United Kingdom, and France, as well as all of its Asian neighbors, including China, India, Vietnam, Laos, South Korea, and Thailand.
+The Cambodian government has diplomatic relations with most countries.
 The government is a member of most major international organizations, including the United Nations and its specialized agencies such as the World Bank and International Monetary Fund.
 The government is an Asian Development Bank (ADB) member, a member of ASEAN, and of the WTO.
 In 2005 Cambodia attended the inaugural East Asia Summit.
 The government is also a member of the Pacific Alliance (as observer) and Shanghai Cooperation Organisation (as dialogue partner).

 International disputes

 Cambodia is involved in a dispute regarding offshore islands and sections of the boundary with Vietnam.
 In addition, the maritime boundary Cambodia has with Vietnam is undefined.
 Parts of Cambodia's border with Thailand are indefinite, and the maritime boundary with Thailand is not clearly defined.

 Illicit drugs

 Cambodia is a transshipment site for Golden Triangle heroin, and possibly a site of money laundering.
 There is corruption related to narcotics in parts of the government, military and police.
 Cambodia is also a possible site of small-scale opium, heroin, and amphetamine production.
 The country is a large producer of cannabis for the international market.